Today we’re going to provide you with a short tutorial on how to get started using KeePassXC as your password manager.

 In the database menu select “New Database” to create a file that will store your passwords.
 These files are “encrypted” which means that the data inside it is locked and can only be read by someone if they have your password.

 The first thing that you will be asked is where you’d like to save your master password file.
-Keep on your computer somewhere that you can easily find it!
-Because the file is password protected and encrypted you can keep it on your desktop without worrying that other users might steal your passwords.
+Keep it on your computer, somewhere that you can easily find it!
+Since the file is password protected and encrypted you can keep it on your desktop without worrying that other users might steal your passwords.

 Next, you’ll be asked to create a master password – this is the password you’ll use whenever you want to access your password database.
 Use the best system you know to create the strongest password you can remember.

 Once you’re finished setting the master password it’s time to add new entries to your password database.
 It’s a good idea to create a new entry for every account you’re already using, but also get in the habit of creating entries when you need to create a new account online.
 Click the “add new entry” button indicated below.